slashdev/loconet_domotica/README.md

 ## Address and priority

 It is important to realize that the loconet address (loconet_config.bit.ADDRESS) and CV 0 are not automatically coupled.
-One needs to ensure this coupling manually!
+This coupling needs to be done in the `main()` and before `loconet_init()` is called.
+This ensures proper listening to messages.

 ## Read CV values